rabbitmq/rabbitmq-website/docs/blue-green-upgrade.md

 limitations under the License.
 -->

-Blue-green deployment is a migrtion technique that can also be used as an [upgrade strategy](./upgrade).
+Blue-green deployment is a migration technique that can also be used as an [upgrade strategy](./upgrade).
 The main idea is to set up a new environment (the "green" one) and switch to it when it is ready.
 Technically nothing is upgraded - the application just switch to a different environment, which might be using a different version, but can